• Skip to primary navigation

 Homemade whipped cream

-3. Layer cream, mango puree in cups.
+3. Layer cream, and mango puree in cups.
 These cute mason jars are great for serving.
 I used Yoplait yogurt Oui jars which I washed and repurposed.
 Top with diced mangoes and fresh mint leaves as a garnish then serve.

 Garnished Mango Cream

-Cups of mango cream
+Cups of mango cream.

 Mango Cream